Roaches in TV: How to Get Roaches Out of Electronics

-Why Do Roaches Go into Electronics?
+Why Do Roaches Like Electronics?

 Roaches like electronics because they provide a warm, safe shelter.
 Electronics have lots of little crevices that they can hide in, and the electricity running through the circuits makes the cockroaches nice and warm while they hide.

-How to Get Roaches Out of a TV
+How to Get Roaches Out of a TV & Other Electronics

 Before you start treating your television for roaches, you should carefully investigate the rest of your home, including your basement and attic.
 Odds are, the cockroaches will not just be in your television.
 If you kill the roaches in your TV, they may just be replaced by other roaches from under your fridge or elsewhere.

-Look for signs of roaches in electronics.
 In your television, you may see roach dropping or other indicators.
 Roach droppings look like black pepper or fine coffee grounds.
 Usually, they can be seen around wire ports or the power outlet of your device.

 You may be worried about the cold damaging your television or cannot fit your electronics into your freezer.
-In this case, you should try a roach gel bait, bait station or boric acid trap outside of the television.
+In this case, you should try a roach gel bait, bait station, or boric acid trap outside of the television.
 The cockroaches will be attracted to the poisoned food, eat it, and die.
 This method is probably the most effective way to eliminate a cockroach infestation in your television without risk to the sensitive electronics within.
 However, you will still have to get rid of the dead cockroaches left inside the TV.